acoco10/QuickDrawAdventure/README.md

-# Quick Draw Adventure
+# Quick ReadyDraw Adventure
-Quick Draw Adventure (QDA) combines a shoot 'em-up and a classic turn-based RPG.
+Quick ReadyDraw Adventure (QDA) combines a shoot 'em-up and a classic turn-based RPG.

 I wanted to make a Western game that felt more like a goofy spaghetti western with one-liners, bombastic action, and some shonen vibes rather than something gritty or serious.